 Care home fee increases

-Care home fees usually increase annually but the council may not increase its contribution proportionally, so be aware that the top-up fee could become disproportionately higher.
-Check for information about fee increases in the contract.
+Care home fees usually increase annually but the council may not increase its contribution to your personal budget, so be aware that your top-up fee could increase.

 What happens if I can no longer afford to pay a top-up fee?

 If the person paying the top-up fee can no longer afford to pay it, the council has to carry out a new care needs assessment before deciding what to do.
-They won’t be able simply to move you to a cheaper care home to resolve the need for the top-up fee.
-For more information, call us on 0800 319 6789 to arrange to speak to an adviser.
+They won’t be able to just move you to a cheaper care home to resolve the need for the top-up fee.
+For more information, call us on 0800 319 6789 to speak to an adviser.

 Challenging a request for a top-up fee

-You might be able to challenge a top-up request on a number of grounds.
+You might be able to challenge a top-up fee request on a number of grounds.
 For example:

-- you weren’t offered a care home within your budget
+- you weren’t offered a suitable care home within your personal budget

 - your care needs assessment didn’t record all your needs